Linux

 get Linux working, I simply inserted the CDs into the drive and booted

 (started up) the machine.
-The Suse Linux installation program
+The SUSE Linux installation program

 partitioned my hard drive (split it into two) and moved Windows to one